rit-ai/SmashBloc/Docs/CONTRIBUTING.md

 * Check for unnecessary whitespace and leftover comments with `git diff --check` before committing.
 * Make sure your commit messages follow [best practices](https://www.slideshare.net/TarinGamberini/commit-messages-goodpractices).

+## Code Style

+We follow the Unity3D [style guidelines](http://wiki.unity3d.com/index.php/Csharp_Coding_Guidelines).
+We put properties after methods because we find that properties clutter up the middle of a file, and they don't need to be edited as frequently as methods or fields do.

+Code style will be proofread and adjusted before we merge a pull request, so don't worry about it too much so long as you're following the principles in the above guide.

 ## Submitting Changes

 * Push your changes to a branch in your fork of the repository.